o2r-project/api/docs/compendium/substitute.md

 ### Response additional metadata

-- `substituted` - will be set `true`
+- `substituted` - is `true`
 - `substitution` - object, specifying information about the substitution
   - `base` - id of the base compendium
   - `overlay` - id of the overlay compendium
   - `substitutionFiles` - array of file substitutions specified by `base` and `overlay`
     - `base` - filename of the file from the base compendium
     - `overlay` - filename of the file from the overlay compendium
-    - `filename` - as seen in the examples above, `filename` will be created if there is a conflict with any base file name and an overlay file name.
-In this case the overlay file name will get the prefix `overlay_` (see Example 02).
+    - `filename` - as seen in the examples above, `filename` is created if there is a conflict with any base file name and an overlay file name.
+In this case the overlay file name is given the prefix `overlay_` (see Example 02).

 ## List substituted Compendia